DennisSchulmeister/elisa-quiz-prototype/README.md

 * **Backend:** A simple python application built with [FastAPI](https://fastapi.tiangolo.com/).
 * **Frontend:** A static Single Page App built with [Svelte](https://svelte.dev/)

+**Prerequisites:**

+1. API access to a Language Model (self-hosted or commercial subscription)
+1. A (sub)domain and webserver host under your control.

 Deployment usually means to start the backend server (by default using [Uvicorn](https://www.uvicorn.org/)) on a localhost network address (non-public) and configuring a web server to host the frontend